MuhammedZohaib/My-Second-Brain/OOP/Debugging Java.md

 2. Infinite Loops

->Debugging is twice as hard as wiriting the code in the first place.
-Therefore, if you write the code as cleverly as possible, you are by defination, not smart enough to debug it.
+>Debugging is twice as hard as writing the code in the first place.
+Therefore, if you write the code as cleverly as possible, you are by definition, not smart enough to debug it.

 * Small Focused methods vs. one giant method
 * Group with packages and classes